 - This Standard shall be applied by all entities to all types of financial instruments except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with HKFRS 10 Consolidated Financial Statements, HKAS 27 Separate Financial Statements or HKAS 28 Investments in Associates and Joint Ventures.
 However, in some cases, HKFRS 10, HKAS 27 or HKAS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using HKFRS 9; in those cases, entities shall apply the requirements of this Standard.
-Entities shall also apply this Standard to all derivatives linked to interests in subsidiaries, associates or joint ventures. - (b) employers' rights and obligations under employee benefit plans, to which HKAS 19 Employee Benefits applies. - (c) [deleted] - (d) insurance contracts as defined in HKFRS 4 Insurance Contracts.
-However, this Standard applies to derivatives that are embedded in insurance contracts if HKFRS 9 requires the entity to account for them separately.
-Moreover, an issuer shall apply this Standard to financial guarantee contracts if the issuer applies HKFRS 9 in recognising and measuring the contracts, but shall apply HKFRS 4 if the issuer elects, in accordance with paragraph 4(d) of HKFRS 4, to apply HKFRS 4 in recognising and measuring them. - (e) financial instruments that are within the scope of HKFRS 4 because they contain a discretionary participation feature.
-The issuer of these instruments is exempt from applying to these features paragraphs 15-32 and AG25-AG35 of this Standard regarding the distinction between financial liabilities and equity instruments.
-However, these instruments are subject to all other requirements of this Standard.
-Furthermore, this Standard applies to derivatives that are embedded in these instruments (see HKFRS 9).
+Entities shall also apply this Standard to all derivatives linked to interests in subsidiaries, associates or joint ventures. - (b) employers' rights and obligations under employee benefit plans, to which HKAS 19 Employee Benefits applies. - (c) [deleted] - (d) insurance contracts as defined in HKFRS 17 Insurance Contracts or investment contracts with discretionary participation features within the scope of HKFRS 17.
+However, this Standard applies to: - (i) derivatives that are embedded in contracts within the scope of HKFRS 17, if HKFRS 9 requires the entity to account for them separately. - (ii) investment components that are separated from contracts within the scope of HKFRS 17, if HKFRS 17 requires such separation, unless the separated investment component is an investment contract with discretionary participation features within the scope of HKFRS 17.